Eurostar avoids collapse and increases its offer in June - Aviation24.be

 It will “increase the frequency gradually over the summer, as travel restrictions are expected to ease,” the statement said.

-Eurostar also said it is also pushing ahead with its planned merger with Thalys.
+Eurostar also said it is also pushing ahead with its planned merger with Thalys, as part of the Green Speed project.

 Source: Business AM